We examine the evidence for and against the addition of a Battle Royale mode in Valorant

 - Read more - How To Get Access to the VALORANT Open Beta

 Michael Pachter, managing director of equity research at Wedbush Securities, said the game was just as aimed at taking on “Fortnite” as any other game, despite not being in the Battle Royale genre, as it’s free-to-play.

 “Fortnite is probably the biggest loser, but there is room for the overall audience to grow,” Pachter told CNBC.

 Against: Valorant’s High-Performing Spec

-The biggest threat to a Battle Royale mode being added to Valorant is its high performing spec.
-Valorant will have 128 tick servers to guarantee accuracy and smooth performance, which will optimise the games to a smaller number of players.
-For servers that must accommodate for many players (such as 100 players per game in Fortnite: Battle Royale) a lower tick rate is implemented.
+The biggest threat to a Battle Royale mode being added to VALORANT is its high performing spec.
+VALORANT has 128 tick servers to guarantee accuracy and smooth performance, which optimises the games to a smaller number of players.
+For servers that must accommodate for many players (such as 100 players per game in Fortnite), a lower tick rate is implemented.
 Fortnite typically runs at 20 ticks, which explains some instances where hitting an enemy player doesn’t appear to register.
 Higher tick rates mean more precise hit markers, which can cause immense stress to a server that is trying to handle that on top of a large number of players per match.
-Sacrificing the tick rate for the player base may not be at the top of the Valorant’s developers’ to-do list.
+Sacrificing the tick rate for the player base may not be at the top of the VALORANT's developers’ to-do list.

-As more and more details about VALORANT become public, we may get the answer to this burning question sooner than we think.
+As more and more new content is added to VALORANT, we may get the answer to this burning question sooner than we think.